 Submitting a tax return (German term: Steuererklärung) is something which has most likely been a consideration at some point for those who are established expats in Germany but still have not got round to figuring this out, or have perhaps just completed their first year here as tax residents.

-When is a German Tax Return a) Mandatory or b) Favourable to You?
+When is submitting a German Tax Return:

 For employees who do not have any income from other sources such as self-employment or capital gains beyond a certain threshold, the simple answer to the question is that NO, it is not mandatory.